 The Board could also implement a special assessment.
 In this case, the project’s cost is typically allocated among the co-op’s shareholders based on the number of shares owned or a condo’s unit owners.
 While it is usually paid overtime, the Board could decide not to have an end date or impose a lump sum on the shareholders/owners.
 The Board may choose the latter, even though it imposes greater hardship if the work needs to get done urgently.

 An assessment used to fund capital projects adds value, which is added to your original cost.
 When you are ready to sell, this lowers your capital gain if you are fortunate enough to sell at a higher price than you paid.

 However, should this fund operating expenses, this does not get added to your cost basis.

-Aside from the aforementioned two options, a board may decide merely to increase the monthly maintenance or common charges.
+Aside from the two options mentioned above, a board may decide merely to increase the monthly maintenance or common charges.
 Generally, they are loath to do so since these are permanent.
 This causes the resident’s ire to go up and could hurt the resale value since prospective buyers compare the regular monthly charges across the different buildings.

-The board could choose to borrow the funds to pay for the project.
-This could hurt the building’s financial position, and may just delay the day of reckoning, however.
+The Board could choose to borrow the funds to pay for the project.
+This could hurt the building’s financial position and may delay the day of reckoning, however.

 While certain repairs are unavoidable, as an owner, you have a voice in these matters.
 For instance, you can bring up a less expensive option.
-If the board is imposing a special assessment to fund an operating shortfall, you need to question the board’s financial acumen.
-Certain projects are discretionary, ostensibly done for the residents’ enjoyment.
-Depending on the cost, you can voice your opposition to the board.
+If the Board is imposing a special assessment to fund an operating shortfall, you need to question the Board’s financial acumen.
+Specific projects are discretionary, ostensibly done for the residents’ enjoyment.
+Depending on the cost, you can voice your opposition to the Board.